Hello there! This is your Habit Coach, Peroz.

-There came a point when enough was enough.
+Eventually, I hit a point where enough was enough.
 That’s when I booked my first therapy sessions.
-Looking back, though, none of them were as impactful as the personalized coaching sessions I later took—seriously!
-Don’t get me wrong, therapy had its moments, but most of it felt kinda “meh.”
-Oddly enough, it was even more expensive than coaching.
+Looking back, though, none of them were as impactful as the personalized coaching I pursued later—seriously.

-In my experience, most therapists hadn’t lived through the habits I was dealing with.
-They understood them through theory and books, which is fine—but it’s different.
-Coaches like myself?
-We’ve lived it.
-We’ve felt the anxiety.
-We’ve wrestled with the lack of direction.
+In my experience, most therapists hadn’t actually lived through the habits I was facing.
+They understood them through theory and textbooks, which is fine—but it's just not the same.
+Coaches?
+They lived it.
+They felt the anxiety.
+They wrestled with the lack of direction.

-The truth is, the answers weren’t as complicated as I once thought.
-The world makes it seem that way, but in reality, overcoming social anxiety and breaking free from bad habits is absolutely possible.
+The world makes it seem that way—but overcoming social anxiety and breaking free from bad habits is absolutely possible.

-I owe deep gratitude to the coaches, teachers, and authors who truly did their homework and helped me along this journey—Aziz Gazipura, Ellen Hendriksen, Dr. Robert Glover, Jon Kabat-Zinn, and many others.
-Without them, I wouldn’t have been able to break free from social anxiety and the bad habits that held me back for years.
+I owe deep gratitude to the coaches, teachers, and authors who truly did the work—Aziz Gazipura, Ellen Hendriksen, Dr. Robert Glover, Jon Kabat-Zinn, and many others.
+Without them, I wouldn’t have broken free from the habits and anxiety that held me back for so long.

 Wishing you all the best,